 For those who want a simpler and more benign caching plugin, I would strongly recommend WP Supercache.

 CDN – Shadows Galore is a travel and photography website and is naturally heavy with loads of images.
 If your host server is only what your website uses to render images in the browser, everything comes via a single channel (Imagine a big volume of water forced to pass through a tiny tube).
-To increase the speed of your website, you should include parallelized rendering of images (and code).
-It is here that a CDN (Content Delivery Network) comes into picture.
-A CDN basically takes all the elements on your website to its data-centers and renders them via parallel channels.
+To increase the speed of your website, you should include a parallelized rendering of images (and code).
+It is here that a CDN (Content Delivery Network) comes into the picture.
+A CDN basically takes all the elements on your website to its data-centres and renders them via parallel channels.
 In Shadows Galore, for instance, while images are rendered via cdn4.shadowsgalore.com, code is rendered via cdn.shadowsgalore.com

 My choice for CDN was MaxCDN, the simple reason being that it was the most economical with a $40 annual package.
 Rackspace is another popular CDN.
 If you are not willing to pay any money, consider activating the Photon module under Jetpack plugin.

 With time, WordPress keeps accumulating redundant stuff in the form of saved drafts, pingbacks and trackbacks, transient options etc which cause the database to get bloated.
 Hence it is always a good idea to optimize the WP database from time to time to keep it in good shape.
 Since going to the DB directly and trying to optimize is not easy, there is a wonderful plugin available called WP Optimize.
 Install it and schedule it to run once a month and your DB headaches will be lessened to a great extent.